 While it’s very uncommon for dogs to suffocate under blankets, it’s not impossible, especially in certain circumstances.
 Dogs usually adjust themselves to ensure adequate air supply, but risks might be higher for young puppies, older dogs, or breeds with breathing issues.

 Will My Dog Suffocate Under the Covers?

-Is it OK for My Dog to Sleep Under the Covers?
+Why Does My Dog Like to Sleep Under the Covers?

 Your dog likes to sleep under the covers primarily for comfort, security, and warmth.
 This behavior is also instinctual, as dogs in the wild often seek out small, enclosed spaces for safety and to protect themselves from the elements.